cruble/alexa-surveillance-mode/README.md

 # Code base for "Surveillance Mode" Alexa Prank
 A simple [AWS Lambda](http://aws.amazon.com/lambda) function that allows for a simple and satisfying Alexa Prank.
-Make your friends and family think that they are being tracked.
+Make your friends and family think that they are being tracked more closely than they could possibly imagine.

 ## Setup
 To run this prank you need to do two things.
 The first is to deploy the code in lambda, and the second is to configure an Alexa skill to use Lambda.
 You can personalize the code for your desired targets and deploy it to your own system as a developer.